obrok/lens/README.md

 }
 ```

-Let's say we're interested in all widgets (be they the main widget or other widgets) that are larger than 100.
+Let's say we're interested in the sizes of all widgets (be they the main widget or other widgets) that are larger than 100.
 We can construct a `Lens` object that describes these locations in the datastructure the following way:

 ```elixir